 Gave their all for our red, white, and blue,

 Were steeped in the lore and the code of the West.

 He joined with the Trail Riders of the West.

 Needed a "handle" they'd know him by best . . .

 "Cherokee Slim" he was known after that

 by Dick "Colorado" Oakes - April 21, 1995

 A little side note . . . well, okay, a little bottom note:

 Will Lacey first joined the Trail Riders of the West in Simi Valley, California, as "Kiowa Slim."
 A short time later, he found out that he actually did have some Native American ancestry and changed his handle to "Cherokee Slim."
 Will was born on May 24, 1939, a little over six months before I broke my own shell.
-My old friend, Will "Cherokee Slim" Lacey, went thataway on August 4, 1997, having succumbed to CML (chronic myelogenous leukemia).
-To his long-time pardner, "Hiya" Wilma Irvine, and all his good friends and relatives still ridin' the West, I dedicate this page. --Dick "Colorado" Oakes, The Phantom Sidekick
+My old friend, Will "Cherokee Slim" Lacey, went thataway on October 4, 1997, having succumbed to CML (chronic myelogenous leukemia).
+To his long-time pardner, Wilma "Hiyawilma" Irvine, and all his good friends and relatives still ridin' the West, I dedicate this page.
+Dick "Colorado" Oakes, The Phantom Sidekick